LogtalkDotOrg/logtalk3/CUSTOMIZE.md

 flags values.
 In addition, some backend Prolog compilers provide limited support for settings files in some operating-systems.

+Settings filescan be debugged by compiling them with the `logtalk_compile/1-2` built-in predicates.

 4. CUSTOMIZING DOCUMENTATION PROCESSING SUPPORT
 -----------------------------------------------